ytmytm/teensy64/README.md

 Mode 3 with RAM access:

 <img src="media/mode3delay.jpg" alt="Mode 3 with RAM access" width=720>

+Note that bytes in top-left corner ($0400/$0401) are unchanged - Teensy doesn't access C64 bus on writes, so they are being changed only in Teensy RAM.
+These changes are not passed through to C64 onboard RAM and so remain invisible to VIC.

 For completeness, in modes 0, 1 the result looks like this: